dustinsummers/iothub/README.md

 ### Installing on Mac

+Note: If you have ANACONDA installed, you may need to disable the PATH variable pointing prior to doing the setup.
+Microsoft's scripts look for particular folders in pythons main directory that are not present in anaconda's version, and it will cause their setup script to crash.
+Simply go into the .bashprofile file and put a '#' in front of the path variable (if it contains a path to anaconda)

 On a MAC, open up a terminal and navigate to the iothub\installation\mac folder

 Run the following commands to run the setup script